Chris Michalak

-Christian Matthew Michalak (born January 4, 1971) is an American former Major League Baseball (MLB) left-handed pitcher who played for the Arizona Diamondbacks, Toronto Blue Jays, Texas Rangers, and Cincinnati Reds between 1998 and 2006, and a current MiLB coach.
+Christian Matthew Michalak (born January 4, 1971) is an American former professional baseball left-handed pitcher.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Toronto Blue Jays, Texas Rangers, and Cincinnati Reds between 1998 and 2006.

 Amateur career

 A native of Joliet, Illinois, Michalak attended Joliet Catholic Academy and the University of Notre Dame.
 In 1991, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.

 Professional career

-Michalak was selected by the Oakland Athletics in the 12th round of the 1993 MLB Draft.
+Michalak was selected by the Oakland Athletics in the 12th round of the 1993 MLB draft.
 He signed as a free agent with the Arizona Diamondbacks in 1997, and made his major league debut with Arizona in 1998.
-His most productive season came in 2001, when he tossed 136.2 innings while splitting time for the Toronto Blue Jays and Texas Rangers.
+His most productive season came in 2001, when he pitched 136.2 innings while splitting time for the Toronto Blue Jays and Texas Rangers.
 His final major league appearance came in 2006 for the Cincinnati Reds.

 Michalak played for the Washington Nationals Triple-A affiliate, the Columbus Clippers, in 2007.
 On June 14, 2008, Michalak signed a minor league contract with the Florida Marlins and was assigned to their Triple-A affiliate, the Albuquerque Isotopes.
 After his release from the Marlins organization, he signed with the Oakland Athletics and assigned to their Double-A affiliate, the Midland RockHounds, on August 2, 2008.
 He became a free agent at the end of the season.
 On April 26, 2009, Michalak signed a minor league deal with the Toronto Blue Jays.